volverjs/form-vue/README.md

 }
 ```

-The template schema and all template items can be a function.
-The function will be called with the form context as the first argument.
+Also the template schema and all template items can be a function.
+The function will be called with the **form context** as the **first argument**.

 ```ts
 const templateSchema = (ctx) => [